 ML_A has submitted a design proposal for plot 1c in the Amsterdam Houthaven.
 As an experiment, the municipality has chosen to award this plot to the team with a proposal with the lowest energy-performance coefficient as the sole criterion.
 Our design, with 7 ground-access town houses accessible via an open passage, ended with an epc of -0.57 unfortunately not as a winner.

 Contractor Vink Bouw has started the construction works of Docklands in Buiksloterham.
 The project contains 44 apartments and 13 workspaces, with great flexibility in layouts.
 Delivery is expected at the end of 2015.

-In Houthaven Amsterdam, contractor Vink Bouw has started the implementation of block 0.
+In Houthaven Amsterdam, contractor Vink Bouw has started the implementation of blok 0.
 The complex consists of two lots, each with its own elaboration in material.
 A total of 27 apartments and 5 ground-bound quay houses will be built.
-Block 0 is the first project to be built in this new built neighbourhood in the western harbour area.
+Blok 0 is the first project to be built in this new built neighbourhood in the western harbour area.